 President Trump’s plan will take us from the “Off Shoring Model” to the “American Model,” and bring back trillions of dollars and millions of jobs parked overseas.
 This will spur growth that will revitalize our cities and unleash the work ethic and ingenuity of America’s greatest assets—our people.
 Wisconsin saw a preview of how transformative a tax system that supports businesses and their employees can be when technology manufacturer Foxconn announced it would be opening a $10 billion factory in the state, creating thousands of jobs.
 We now have an opportunity at the federal level to create an environment that attracts businesses and helps to get our manufacturing sector roaring again.

 It will not be easy to pass such a bold package of reforms, and we know that special interest groups will fight hard to save their carve outs and tax breaks.
 It is time to take on the status quo and seize this opportunity to restore prosperity.
-Congress must break through these barriers to pass an America First tax plan that the President can sign to restore our economic dominance and once again make our country the best place in the world to hire, invest, and grow.
+Congress must break through these barriers to pass an America First tax plan that the President can sign to restore our economic dominance and once again make our country the best place in the world to hire, invest and grow.

-Wisconsin Business Voice Exclusive: It’s Time for an America First Tax Overhaul
+It's Time for an America First Tax Overhaul

 By Tony Sayegh